Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Conclusion

 \section{Conclusion}

 In this work, we have explored the phenomenological implications of the Standard Model Effective Field Theory (SMEFT) framework to investigate first-order electroweak phase transitions (FO-EWPTs), complemented by gravitational wave (GW) and collider probes.
-We have analyzed three dimension-6 SMEFT operators that induce modifications to the Higgs potential at tree level and examined their impact on the thermal evolution of the effective potential at finite temperature.
+We have analyzed three tree level and one 1-loop level SMEFT operators that induce modifications to the Higgs potential and examined their impact on the thermal evolution of the effective potential at finite temperature.
 Subsequently, we have outlined the fitting formulas relevant to the GW production and discussed the individual contributions from the different sources.
 Considering an observation period of four year, we have explored the two-dimensional parameter space of the effective couplings to identify regions yielding a sufficient signal-to-noise ratio for GW detection at future GW observatories.